AaronWatters/hello_jest/README.md

 # Command lines

-To install (you need http-server too, and for some reason I had to install it globally).
+To install (you need `http-server` too, and for some reason I had to install it globally):

 ```
 npm install --global http-server
 npm install
 ```

-To test
+To test:

 ```
 npm run test
 ```

-To run one test and see the browser
+To run one end-to-end test and see the browser:

 ```
 HEADLESS="false" jest -t "sets the html using the plugin"
 ```

-To admire the sample html
+To admire the sample html:

 ```
 npm start